Ngongabcx/golf-course-app/README.md

 # GCMS MOBILE APP
 # GOLF COURSE MANAGEMENT SYSTEM

-> This is the flutter mobile application for the BCX-GCMS.
+> This is the mobile application for the BCX-GCMS.